Skip to main content

 Stress may come from a wanted event, like lifting weights, (“good stress”) or an unwanted event (“bad stress”), but either way, it’s a situation that demands more from us than normal.

-In the military, we often found ourselves in high-stress situations where our survival depended entirely on others:
+In the military, we often faced high-stress situations where our survival depended on others.

-Similarly, as infants, we were at the mercy of our caregivers—parents, siblings, relatives, etc. We couldn’t feed, clean, or even move by ourselves.
+As infants, we were also fully dependent on caregivers: parents, siblings, relatives.
+We couldn’t feed, clean, or even move by ourselves.
 We couldn’t regulate our own stress levels.
 We came into this world wired to reach out to others when stressed because we aren’t born with the systems in place to manage life's challenges on our own.

-A baby cannot fully self-soothe.
-If left alone too long, it will die.
+A baby can’t fully self-soothe.
+Left alone too long, it will die.

 This is important to recognize because some of the traumas we’ve held onto are exactly like that baby.
-These powerful emotions cannot self-soothe; they need some kind of outside help.
+These powerful emotions cannot self-soothe.
+They need outside help.

-In other words, in the military we sometimes experienced overwhelming amounts of stress, fear, horror, anxiety, and other powerful emotions.
-And in those moments, we sometimes reached the limits of what we could handle alone.
+In the military we sometimes faced overwhelming amounts of stress, fear, horror, anxiety, or other powerful emotions.
+In those moments, we reached the limits of what we could handle alone.

 When that happened, a part of us cried out—usually silently—for someone to bring support, relief, aid or care.